-Paint can be placed into two general categories: water-based coatings like latex, and oil-based coatings like alkyd.
-No matter which type, virtually all paint coatings are made with the same basic ingredients: solvent, binders, pigment and additives.
+House paint can be placed into two general categories: water-based coatings like latex, and oil-based coatings like alkyd.
+No matter which type, virtually all paint coatings are made with the same basic ingredients: solvent, binders, pigment, and additives.

-The solvent acts as a delivery system for the paint, evaporating as the coating dries, leaving the binders and pigment behind on the wall.
-The binders are what give paint its body, as a general rule the more binders the better the paint quality.
+The solvent acts as a delivery system for the paint, evaporating as the coating dries to leave the binders and pigment behind on the wall.
+The binders are what give paint its body.
+As a general, rule the more binders the better the paint quality.
 Pigment is what gives the coating its color, the more pigment the better the coverage.
 Additives can be any of a number of ingredients added to make the coating perform a particular function such as retard mildew.

-Oil-base solvents are mineral spirits or benzine and the binders are linseed oil or alkyd resins.
-These coatings tend to become hard and rigid when they're dry, they don't breathe well and the surface will chalk and become brittle over time.
+Oil-based paint solvents are mineral spirits or benzine and the binders are linseed oil or alkyd resins.
+These coatings tend to become hard and rigid when they're dry.
+They don't breathe well and the surface will become chalky and brittle over time.
 They dry slowly, usually taking at least 12 hours to touch and 24 hours before another coat can be applied.